 Innovative urban farm and social enterprise based across multiple derelict sites in West London.
-We train unemployed young people in horticulture, and produce a range of edible and ornamental plants for sale.
+We train unemployed young people in landscaping, horticulture, and produce a range of edible and ornamental plants for sale.

 We aim to have a long term impact on the lives of young people and change the way Londoners think about their fresh produce and where it comes from.
 In recognition of our efforts we: